hulysses/hulysses/README.md

 <!--[![Typing SVG](https://readme-typing-svg.herokuapp.com/?color=00bfbf&size=35&center=true&vCenter=true&width=1000&lines=Hello,+My+name+is+Hulysses+Danciger+Magalhães+Fogaça;I+study+software+engineering+at+FAG;Be+Welcome!+:%29)](https://git.io/typing-svg) -->

-Português - 🇧🇷

-👋🏻 Prazer!
-Sou Hulysses Fogaça, desenvolvedor Full Stack com experiência em Java, Spring Boot, JavaScript, React.js, Node.js e PostgreSQL, apaixonado por tecnologia e por transformar ideias em soluções escaláveis e eficientes.

-🎓 Atualmente, estou cursando Engenharia de Software, sempre valorizando o aprendizado contínuo e a troca de conhecimento para me manter alinhado com as demandas e tendências do mercado.

-🥇 Minha visão de futuro é crescer continuamente como profissional, aprimorar minhas habilidades e, em breve, assumir o desafio de liderar equipes como Tech Lead.

----

-English - 🇺🇸

 👋🏻 Pleasure to meet you!
 I'm Hulysses Fogaça, a Full Stack Developer with experience in Java, Spring Boot, JavaScript, React.js, Node.js, and PostgreSQL.
 I'm passionate about technology and transforming ideas into scalable and efficient solutions.

 🎓 I'm currently pursuing a degree in Software Engineering, always valuing continuous learning and knowledge sharing to stay aligned with market demands and trends.

-🥇 My vision for the future is to grow continuously as a professional, enhancing my skills, and soon taking on the challenge of leading teams as a Tech Lead.
+🥇 My vision for the future is to grow continuously as a professional, enhancing my skills.

 ---